devjgm/papers/cpp_civil_time.md

 ## Technical Specification

-The core of the Civil Time Library is based on the following six individual
+The core of the Civil-Time Library is based on the following six individual
 classes:

 * `civil_second`